Nissin Cup Noodle Miso Flavor Instant Ramen

 Nissin Cup Noodle Miso Flavor

-However, “Miso (味噌)” flavor didn’t exist in the series until recently, even though the fermented soybean paste is one of the essential parts of Japanese cuisine, together with soy sauce.
+“Miso (味噌)” flavor actually didn’t exist in the series until recently, even though it is one of the essential parts of Japanese cuisine, together with soy sauce.

 The Third Generation

-Nonetheless, Nissin developed Miso flavor for its Cup Noodle series anew and put “Nissin Cup Noodle Miso Mini” on the market on April 2, 2018, which earned a good reputation.
+Nonetheless, Nissin developed the flavor anew and put “Nissin Cup Noodle Miso Mini” on the market on April 2, 2018, which earned a good reputation.

-Probably as the result, Nissin rereleased the regular size of the Cup Noodle Miso on April 1, 2019, which I actually tried for the blog article today.
+As a result, Nissin re-released the regular size of the Cup Noodle on April 1, 2019, which I tried today.

 This is the third generation of Nissin Cup Noodle Miso Flavor.

-When you peel back the paper lid, you see soup base powder and dried garnishes mixed in with the dried noodle block.
-The garnish consists of mystery meat, corn grains, bits of cabbages, carrots, and green onions.
+In the cup, you will see soup base powder and dehydrated garnishes mixed in with the dried noodle block.
+The garnish consists of mystery meat, corn grains, cabbage bits, carrots, and green onions.

-The cooking method of this cup ramen is the same as that of other regular flavors; simply pour boiling water into the cup, close the lid, and let the noodles sit and cook for 3 minutes.
+The cooking of this ramen is the same as other regular Cup Noodles; pour boiling water into the cup, close the lid, and let the noodles steep for 3 minutes.

-3 minutes later, remove the top lid and you can enjoy the noodle soup.
+3 minutes later, remove the lid, and you can enjoy the noodle soup!